 Use the activities in the Teaching Guide (below) to spark students' curiosity and prepare them for activities they will do while at the Sanctuary.

-Your visit will include: Introduction (for arrivals between 9:50am-10:10am), Healesville Sanctuary Teacher workshop, observation and data collection time, Spirits of the Sky presentation and keeper talks.
-Check out your Teaching Guide for what else students should do while at the Sanctuary.
+Your Sanctuary visit will include: A Welcome (for arrivals between 9:50am – 10.10am), Healesville Sanctuary Teacher workshop (80 minutes), Spirits of the Sky presentation and Keeper talks.
+Check out your Teaching Guide for other ideas of what to do at the Sanctuary.

 Use activities in the Teaching Guide to help students complete their practical investigation and reflection back at school.